 An adventure hub, bubbling with outdoor activities.
 Venture into Egmont National Park to discover walking tracks with lush rainforest, waterfalls and soaring views of Mount Taranaki.
 Mount Taranaki is the most distinctive and iconic volcano in New Zealand and makes for a striking backdrop.
 The rugged coastline also produces some of New Zealand’s best surf.

-"Whether you’re a passionate hiker or simply enjoy being outdoors, Taranaki has plenty of options.
-Don’t forget to visit the impressive Dawson Falls, which you can reach via a narrow road through a tunnel of native forest – an attraction in itself and well worth it”.Laura, Product & pricing
+"Whether you’re a passionate hiker or simply enjoy being outdoors, Taranaki has plenty of options.”Laura, Product & pricing

 The South Island, a natural wonderland